 When you sell on Walmart, you can use automation to manage pricing and promotions or manage inventory quantities stored in multiple warehouses compared to manually managing inventory at one location.

 - Manage Walmart alongside other sales channels.
-When you sell on Walmart, you can also connect to fulfillment programs like Deliverr & free 2-Day Shipping to streamline sales and delivery.
+When you sell on Walmart, you can also connect to fulfillment solution providers like Deliverr and Free 2-Day Shipping to streamline sales and delivery.

 - Tools allow for smooth business management.
 Walmart Marketplace offers support from a diverse range of platforms to make automation easier.
 Chances are there’s a platform to meet your needs.